Shape Communities. Grow Your Career.

 Billings Airport Commercial Apron Construction

-Over 127 hours, the team from Morrison-Maierle and Schellinger Construction oversaw the repaving of Missoula Montana Airport runway 12-30.
+Working around the clock for over 127 hours, Morrison-Maierle and Schellinger Construction oversaw the repaving of Missoula Montana Airport runway 12-30.

 After planning sessions and exploring several options, the Redmond Airport built a new 45,000 sq. ft. snow-removal and equipment facility that could serve many purposes.